RockSolid1106/LTT-Sidebar-customizer/README.md

 ![image](https://user-images.githubusercontent.com/83384667/143073956-f038618d-dfb0-4fe2-b531-783319eb65d0.png)

+## Privacy
+This extension does not collect any information from the end user.
+While I'd love to say this is so because I care for and respect your privacy, this is just because I can't be bothered to implement that.
+Though, rest assured, I will never take the efforts to implement any sort of tracking in the extension.

 # Errors and Issues
 Please raise an issue if the extension doesn't work properly.
 There might be some pages which I'm not aware of where the extension doesn't work.
 Please attach a screenshot of the console(Ctrl + Shift + J).